nicoleajoy/nicoleajoy/README.md

 </h2>

 <p align="center">
-  The space between development and design is where you'll find me.
+  The space between development and design is where I thrive.
 </p>

 <p align="center">